Diversifying Question Generation over Knowledge Base via External Natural Questions: Approach

 \subsection{Reliable Pseudo Pairs Selection}

 During optimization, the forward model and the backward model are fine-tuned with pseudo pairs.
-To better assemble reliable diverse expressions for the training data, \hide{ Nevertheless, pseudo pairs with poor reliability might hurt the performance of the model.
-In view of this, } we propose two simple yet effective selection strategies.
+To better assemble reliable diverse expressions for the training data, we propose two simple yet effective selection strategies.

-First, we expect to extract diverse expressions from external questions for the training data.
-To achieve this goal, we design the first strategy based on simCSE~\cite{SimCSE} to filter the pseudo pairs $\{(b_{\varphi}(Q_j), Q_j )\}_{j=1}^M$ produced by the backward model $b_{\varphi}$.
-We calculate the simCSE score between $Q_j$ and $f_\theta(b_{\varphi}(Q_j))$, where the latter is the question generated by the forward model $f_\theta$ taking $b_{\varphi}(Q_j)$ as the input.
-The more similar $Q_j$ and $f_\theta(b_{\varphi}(Q_j))$ are, the more reliable $b_{\varphi}(Q_j)$ is because the forward model is easier to identify.
-Through this selection strategy, pseudo pairs with similar formatted facts but different expressions are selected to train the forward model further.
+First, we aim to extract diverse expressions from external questions to enrich the training data.
+To achieve this goal, this selection designs the first likelihood-based selection strategy for filtering pseudo-pairs $\{(b_{\varphi}(Q_j), Q_j )\}_{j=1}^M$ generated by the backward model $b_{\varphi}$.
+Specifically, the reliability of the pseudo-pairs is evaluated based on the likelihood of the forward model $f_\theta$ generating $\hat{Q}_j$ when $b_{\varphi}(Q_j)$ is used as input.
+A higher likelihood indicates that $b_{\varphi}(Q_j)$ is more reliable, as it receives a high-confidence score from the forward model.
+This strategy effectively selects high-quality pseudo-pairs, thereby enhancing the diversity and representational capacity of the training data used to train the forward model.

-\hide{ For pseudo pairs $\{(b_{\varphi}(Q_j), Q_j )\}_{j=1}^M$, we filter them according to the semantic score~\cite{SimCSE}.
-Concretely, we first input $b_{\varphi}(Q_j)$ into the forward model $f_\theta$ to generate the corresponding question $\hat{Q}_j$.
-Then, we calculate the semantic score between $\hat{Q}_j$ and $Q_j$.
-Finally, we select reliable pseudo pairs based on the semantic score, since the higher the semantic score, the more reliable $b_{\varphi}(Q_j)$ is. }